 It is quite an old place which was initially planned and laid out during Hyder Ali’s rule.
 And later on, the place was even adorned with some of the most unique species of plants by none other than Tipu Sultan himself.
 Moving ahead in history, it became the responsibility of many British Superintendents to take care of this place before the independence of India.
 Lal Bagh also serves as a place for various social functions.

 Lal Bagh is no less than a delight for people who like to click photographs.
-It also consists of a popular glasshouse where an annual flower show is held on an annual basis.
+It also consists of a popular glasshouse where an annual flower show is held.
 It is said that Tipu Sultan himself brought in imported trees and plants from various countries and planted them here, thus Lal Bagh came out to be a place full of world’s largest collection of rare plants.
 One can also discover a plethora of birds such as Myna, Parakeets, Brahminy Kite, Pond Heron and many other species around this place.